Top 10 Thanksgiving Hacks!

 Using Rice for Pie Weights

 Need a quick and easy pie weight for parbaking the crust?
 Just cover the crust in a sheet of tin foil, pour a few cups of dry rice in, and you’re good to go.
+If you’re looking for a citrus based dessert, be sure to check out our recipe for lemon bars.

 The Dishwasher Isn’t Just for Dishes (It’s for Potatoes Too!)